Chart Color Schemes

 Urangan - Wondunna lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Urangan-Wondunna's population is approximately 16,697 as of November 2025.
-This figure represents a 13.0% increase from the 2021 Census, which recorded a population of 14,781.
-The growth can be attributed to an estimated resident population of 16,352 in June 2024 and an additional 633 validated new addresses since the Census date.
-This results in a population density ratio of 722 persons per square kilometer, which is comparable to averages seen across other locations assessed by AreaSearch.
-Urangan-Wondunna's growth rate exceeded both the non-metro area (8.8%) and the national average during this period, making it a growth leader in the region.
-Interstate migration contributed approximately 84.0% of overall population gains recently.
+From the 2021 Census, which reported a population of 14,781, there has been an increase of 1,916 people (13.0%).
+This growth is inferred from the estimated resident population of 16,352 in June 2024 and an additional 633 validated new addresses since the Census date.
+The population density is 722 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Urangan-Wondunna's growth of 13.0% since the 2021 census exceeded both the non-metro area (8.8%) and the national average.
+Interstate migration contributed approximately 84.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population trends project an above median growth for national regional areas, with Urangan-Wondunna expected to grow by 3,239 persons to reach a total of 20,416 by 2041, reflecting a 17.3% increase over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends project an above median growth for national regional areas, with Urangan-Wondunna expected to grow by 3,239 persons to 2041, reflecting a total increase of 17.3% over the 17 years.

 Frequently Asked Questions - Population